itscturner/ansible/roles/ansible/README.md

 ansible
 =======

-An ansible role to setup ansible.
+An ansible role to configure ansible.

 Role Variables
 --------------